Rendaw/polytaxis/readme.md

 ### Sized header

-For sized headers, the magic is suffixed with a space and followed by a 10-digit decimal integer length, `\n`, the encoded tags, and a `\0` if the amount written to this point is less than the indicated length.
+For sized headers, the magic is suffixed with a space and followed by a zero-padded 10-digit decimal integer length, `\n`, the encoded tags, and at least one `\0` if the amount written to this point is less than the indicated length.

 The length is the number of bytes in the encoded tags and following padding and does not include the bytes from the start of the header through the new line after the length specifier.
 The total size of the header is thus 23 plus the indicated length.
 The post-header data starts at an offset equal to that value.